opensearch-project/opensearch-benchmark-workloads/nyc_taxis/README.md

 * `source_enabled` (default: true): A boolean defining whether the `_source` field is stored in the index.
 * `index_settings`: A list of index settings.
 If it is defined, it replaces *all* other index settings (e.g. `number_of_replicas`).
 * `cluster_health` (default: "green"): The minimum required cluster health.

+### License

+According to the [Open Data Law](https://opendata.cityofnewyork.us/open-data-law/) this data is available as public domain.